ncplusdev/ncplus-privacy/PRIVACY.md

-PRIVACY POLICY FOR NetCraft Manager
+PRIVACY POLICY FOR NC Hub Manager

 Last Updated: 18 Dec 2025

 1. Overview
-NetCraft Manager ("we," "our," or "the App") is a professional business-grade mobile application designed to provide authorised computer-club owners with secure, remote access to operational and financial data for their clubs ("the Service").
+NC Hub Manager ("we," "our," or "the App") is a professional business-grade mobile application designed to provide authorised computer-club owners with secure, remote access to operational and financial data for their clubs ("the Service").

 This Privacy Policy explains how we collect, use, store, and protect your information when you use the App.
 By accessing or using the Service, you confirm that you have read and understood this Policy.
 If you do not agree to it, please discontinue using the App.